The thymus gland: moderator of the immune system

 Considering that it’s a gland, it fulfills a specific and essential purpose for your health.
 In this case, it’s interesting to note that the interior of the thymus gland contains a very important type of cell: the T lymphocytes.
 These cells are essential for the immune system.
 This is why it’s interesting to know more about this prominent gland that’s sometimes so poorly understood.

 To start, the thymus gland doesn’t control your emotions or enhance your happiness.
-However, what it does do is control your appropriate immune response.
+However, it does control your appropriate immune response.

 The function of the thymus gland